What is Deliverable FX (DFX)?

 || 3 years

 i)Mitigating settlement risk

-The exchange of notional values for DFX transactions cleared by OTC Clear will be settled via the Payment versus Payment (PvP) service of the Real Time Gross Settlement (RTGS) system operated by the Hong Kong Monetary Authority (HKMA).
-This eliminates the settlement risk which arises from the asymmetric timing of payments and receipts of different currencies in the typical bilateral settlement process.
+The exchange of notional amount for DFX transactions cleared by OTC Clear will be settled via the bulk settlement run service of the Real Time Gross Settlement system (RTGS) operated by the Hong Kong Interbank Clearing Limited (HKICL).
+This largely mitigates the settlement risk which arises from the asymmetric timing of payments and receipts of different currencies in the typical bilateral settlement process.

 ii)Synergies with cleared CCS